 - Once the Mod Podge has dried, you’re ready to use your screen!
 Take your t-shirt and place the piece of card board through the center of your shirt.
 This will help prevent paint from seeping through to the other side.

 - Finally, place your screen over your shirt, make sure it’s lined exactly as you’d like the design to appear painted on.
 Squeeze paint over your screen print, specifically the area of your design.
 Using an old credit card or rewards card, firmly scrape the paint over the design.
 Make sure you’ve ran paint over your entire design.
 Gently lift your screen up off your shirt.
 Then let your shirt dry.

 Tip: It’s best to use a design with a thick font.
 Some of the paint may bleed and it could ruin a fine design.
 If your design is more fine (like mine pictured) test your screen on some paper before using on your shirt.
 You’ll need to rinse off your screen and dry it before re-using.

 Here are some designs I made that you can use for your own DIY screen print graphic t-shirt:

-Maybe DIY screen printing isn’t quite your speed, if you’re looking for another fun DIY, check out my DIY for an easy natural homemade body wash.
+So, maybe DIY screen printing isn’t quite your speed, if you’re looking for another fun DIY, check out another DIY for an easy natural homemade body wash.

 Have you ever made and/or customized your own clothing?
 If so, what did you make?